 • CV

-• Writing sample (no longer than 10 pages; from a class that you feel best demonstrates your abilities as a scholar)
+• Writing sample (no longer than 10 pages; example of your academic writing that you feel best demonstrates your abilities as a scholar)

 • One letter of recommendation